Church tax: Denmark

 The members of the national Church of Denmark pay a church tax, called "kirkeskat".
 The rate varies among municipalities with a minimum of 0.4% and a maximum of 1.3% of taxable income in 2019.
 The tax is generally around 0.7% of taxable income.
 The collection of the church tax is administered by the Danish tax authorities, but the church tax is not considered as a genuine tax by, for example, Statistics Denmark, but as a "voluntary transfer from households to the state".

 The church tax does not cover the entire budget of the Church of Denmark.
 An additional 9% is paid by the government through block grants ("bloktilskud"), which means that even people who are not members of the Church of Denmark finance its activities through taxes.

 Finland

 All members of the Evangelical Lutheran Church of Finland and the Finnish Orthodox Church, the two state churches of Finland, pay an income-based church tax of between 1% and 2% (average about 1.4%), depending on the municipality.
 Members can formally leave the church, becoming exempt from the tax from the following year.
-Studies have found that people leave the church in Finland mainly due to the general secularization of society, not to become exempt from the tax.
+When surveyed, the most common reason for people to leave the church in Finland is to be exempted from the church tax.